Buccal pumping

-Buccal pumping is "breathing with one's cheeks": a method of ventilation used in respiration in which the animal moves the floor of its mouth in a rhythmic manner that is externally apparent.
+Buccal pumping (/ˈbʌk.əl/...) is "breathing with one's cheeks": a method of ventilation used in respiration in which the animal moves the floor of its mouth in a rhythmic manner that is externally apparent.
 It is the sole means of inflating the lungs in amphibians.

 There are two methods of buccal pumping, defined by the number of movements of the floor of the mouth needed to complete both inspiration and expiration.

 Four stroke

 Four-stroke buccal pumping is used by some basal ray-finned fish and aquatic amphibians such as Xenopus and Amphiuma.
 This method has several stages.
 These will be described for an animal starting with lungs in a deflated state: First, the glottis (opening to the lungs) is closed, and the nostrils are opened.
 The floor of the mouth is then depressed (lowered), drawing air in.
 The nostrils are then closed, the glottis opened, and the floor of mouth raised, forcing the air into the lungs for gas exchange.
 To deflate the lungs, the process is reversed.